 fbpx

-How To Copy & Paste Selections In Photoshop
+How To Copy A Selection In Photoshop

 While you may think copying and pasting are simple, you might not have used Photoshop’s layer via cut or save selection options.
 They’re as helpful as a simple copy and paste and equally as easy to do.
 Here’s how it all works.